2025 Neil Dierks Scholarship

 5. Obtain two letters of reference from current or former professors or industry professionals.

-Essays will be judged based on clarity and expression, persuasiveness, originality and relevance of topic.
+Essays will be judged based on clarity and expression, persuasiveness, originality and relevance to the topic.

 Please submit your application either through the online form, email to russelll@nppc.org or send materials in a single envelope to: